-The New America: A Collection, CG FEWSTON’s first collection of short fiction which includes a three-act play was published in 2007, was first published under the pen-name “Brighten Cambridge” in honor of his late cousin of the same name (Brighton Cambridge).
+The New America: A Collection, CG FEWSTON’s first collection of short fiction which includes a three-act play, was published in 2007.
+The Collection was first published under the pen-name “Brighten Cambridge” in honor of his late cousin of the same name, Brighton Cambridge.

 CG FEWSTON’s cousin (born Clinton Ball) wanted to be an actor and so he changed his name to “Brighton Cambridge,” but sadly Clint/Brighton lost his battle in 2001 with cystic fibrosis at the age of 25.
 Cystic fibrosis (CF) is a genetic disorder that affects mostly the lungs.